bbc/wormhole-credentials-provider/README.md

 # Wormhole Credentials Provider

-this is a credenials provider for the AWS SDK to allows fallback to a call to the wormhole when no other credentials are available.
+this is a credenials provider for the AWS SDK to allows fallback to a call to the wormhole where no other credentials are available.

 ## usage